 - Find out the IP address (Internet protocol address) from where the mail originated.

-- Geo-locate the IP. -This is a technical process and if not difficult, it is a bit cumbersome to do manually, but developers have made free easy-to-use utilities for these.
+- Geo-locate the IP This is a technical process and if not difficult, it is a bit cumbersome to do manually, but we have free easy-to-use utilities for these.